nadyab93/Todo-List/README.md

 # Tutorial

-This project is based on the tutorial provided by the [Code Commerce](https://www.youtube.com/watch?v=drF8HbnW87w) YouTube channel.
-The tutorial covers building a todo app with React and Firebase, offering a solid foundation for developing real-time applications.
+This project extends the basic functionality of a todo app by incorporating features for editing tasks on the list.
+It builds upon the tutorial provided by [Code Commerce](https://www.youtube.com/watch?v=drF8HbnW87w) YouTube channel, which offers a solid foundation for developing real-time applications using React and Firebase.

 # License